PridaLab/rippl-AI/README.md

 # rippl-AI

-__rippl-AI__ is an open toolbox of several machine learning (ML) models for sharp-wave ripple (SWR) detection.
-In particular, this toolbox offers multiple successful plug-and-play models from 5 different ML architectures (1D-CNN, 2D-CNN, LSTM, SVM and XGBoost) that are ready to use to detect SWRs in hippocampal recordings.
+__rippl-AI__ is an open toolbox of Artifical Intelligence (AI) resources for detection of hippocampal neurophysiological signals, in particular sharp-wave ripples (SWR).
+This toolbox offers multiple successful plug-and-play machine learning (ML) models from 5 different architectures (1D-CNN, 2D-CNN, LSTM, SVM and XGBoost) that are ready to use to detect SWRs in hippocampal recordings.
 Moreover, there is an additional package that allows easy re-training, so that models are updated to better detect particular features of your own recordings.

 # Description